KyleG-Mitutoyo/Integrated-AI-Extension/README.md

 - **Auto Code Replace**: Toggle automatic code analysis for artifact `Copy Code` button clicks during code replacement/diff view creation.
 - **Create Restore on Accept**: Toggle creation of restore point every time a diff is accepted.
 - **Reset URLs**: URLs to chat pages are saved to make switching chats easy.
 The last-used URL is also saved when closing VS. This button can be used in case a chat page is incorrect.
+- **Smart Commands**: When enabled, this simplifies the right-click context menu to just two commands: `Send to AI` and `Replace with AI Code`.
+The extension will intelligently determine whether to act on a snippet, function, or the entire file based on your current selection or cursor position.
 - **Show Log Window**: Used for error reporting and debugging.

 ## 🚨 Troubleshooting